omorfarukmahfuj/SCS-JS-DOM-Practice/readme.md

 7. Display a progress bar that updates in real-time, showing the progress of a task, download, or form submission.

 8. Create a search bar that displays live search results as users type, updating the results without requiring a full page reload.

+9. Build a character counter for a text area or input field, which updates in real time when user types and enforces a character limit.